The Jing Mei Community Handbook contains important information about our daily operations and BSD Policies/Procedures:

 - Keeping rocks, pinecones, sticks, sawdust, dirt, and snowballs on the ground, rather than throwing them at other students.

-- Lining up quietly by the classroom door when the recess bell rings.
+- Lining up quietly under the covered area when the recess bell rings.

 - Play in the right place by…

 - Staying within the designated playground boundaries.

 - Students must get permission from a recess teacher before entering the building for any reason.

 - Keeping out of rain puddles and mud on rainy days and wearing coats on wet or cold days.

 - Students may not enter the classroom or schoolhouse during recess without teacher approval and supervision.